This is the year to turn Defeat into Triumph.

 Born with disabilities, I know first hand how unbearable living with limitations, can seem.
 I also know they can lead to incredible opportunities.
 Defeat can indeed be turned into triumph.
 In response to this global change that has imposed limitations on us all, I’ve decided to offer my book “Awkwardly Awesome – Embracing My Imperfect Best” for FREE in hopes that it adds a ripple of promise to these unprecedented times that cause waves of possibility in your own life.

-Jason does not want you to despair during these trying times, he has made a special interactive version of his book, “Awkwardly Awesome – Embracing My Imperfect Best” available for FREE.
-He is available for Online Perseverence Coaching and offers Virtual Presentations that will help you and your team feel united, even if you may be a little further apart right now.
+I’m also available for Online Perseverence Coaching and offer Virtual Presentations that will help unite your team, even if you find yourselves a little further apart right now.
 For more information about these services, please Contact Us.

 No sign up required.